readium/kotlin-toolkit/README.md

 # How to publish to local maven

-Execute for each modules
+Execute in each modules
 ```
- ./gradlew :readium:shared publishToMavenLocal
+ gradle publishToMavenLocal
 ```

 # Readium Kotlin Toolkit